mmeyer95/meredithmeyer.info/Locate.md

     <center><img src="https://live.staticflickr.com/65535/46931923854_e688c58e5a_b.jpg" width="764" height="182" alt="Coordinate transform"></center>
     where subscript **c** corresponds to the **c**ar's sensor measurements, **p** to the **p**articles position, and **m** to the **m**ap coordinates. **Theta** is the angle of rotation between the particle's coordinate system and the map's coordinate system.
 Since the particle's heading direction is defined by the map's X axis, **theta** is the particle's heading direction.

     After determining the location of "sensed" landmarks on the map, we have to determine which real landmark was sensed.
 I did this using the **nearest neighbor** technique.
 Essentially, whatever landmark is closest to the sensed observation becomes paired to that measurement.
-For this project, the sensor range was taken into account, and landmarks outside of a 50 meter range were not considered for association to a measurement.
+For this project, the sensor range was taken into account, and landmarks outside of a 50-meter range were not considered for association to a measurement.

     After associating each measurement with a landmark, there is enough information to update the particle weights.
 Remember, a particle's weight represents the probability of that particle representing the car's actual location.
 The weight is calculated as the product of multivariate Gaussians.
 The number of factors is equal to the number of landmarks sensed.
 The multivariate Gaussian distributions determine the probability that a measurement value for a landmark would actually be sensed based on its distance from the true landmark in 2D space.
 Visualization of a multivariate Gaussian is shown below, where the most likely location is in the center (i.e. the landmarks actual location), and the probability decreases radially.